thisandagain/queue/README.md

 ---

 ## Notes
 EDQueue still has some additional features that I would like to add.
 Some of these will most certainly be implemented in the near future which may change the interface.
-I use [semver](http://semver.org/) versioning to help users know when to expect backward incompatable changes.
+I use [semver](http://semver.org/) versioning to help users know when to expect backward incompatible changes.
 If you have something that you would like to see included please create an issue or send along a pull request!

 ## iOS Support
 EDQueue is tested on iOS 5 and up.
 Older versions of iOS may work but are not currently supported.